charliegerard/event-triggered-netlify-function/README.md

 The fastest way to try this demo would be to deploy it on Netlify and add the following environment variables in the site's settings: `GIPHY_API_KEY`, `SLACK_API_SECRET`, `SLACK_CHANNEL_ID`, `SLACK_USER_ID`.

-Trigger a deploy, cancel it, get a gif on Slack!
+Trigger a deploy, cancel it, get a GIF on Slack!